 Editing Dimensions

-To edit a Dimension, click on the three dots as indicated above to make changes to your dimensions.
+To edit a Dimension, click on the three dots as indicated above to change your dimensions.
+You're able to edit:

 Disable Dimensions